dmulloy2/ShadowPerms/README.md

     - Remove EssentialsChat (if installed)
   2. SwornNations / Factions
     - For chat formatting, append '[FACTION]' to the front of 'chat-format' of SwornPermissions config.yml
-    - Make sure 'SwornPermissions' is in the 'softdepends' section of the Factions plugin.yml
+    - Make sure 'SwornPermissions' is in the 'softdepends' section of the SwornNations / Factions plugin.yml

 III.
 Command Structure
   1. Information